jkfran/killport/SECURITY.md

 Please follow these steps to report a vulnerability:

+1. Go to the [GitHub Security tab](https://github.com/jkfran/killport/security/advisories) in the killport repository.
+2. Click on "New draft advisory."
-1. Email your findings to [jkfran@gmail.com].
-If possible, use a descriptive subject line, such as "Security Vulnerability in killport v0.7.0."
+3. Provide a descriptive title for the advisory, such as "Security Vulnerability in killport v0.7.0."
-2. Provide a detailed description of the vulnerability, including steps to reproduce the issue, affected components, and potential impact.
+4. Provide a detailed description of the vulnerability, including steps to reproduce the issue, affected components, and potential impact.
-3. If you have a suggested patch or workaround, please include it in your report.
+5. If you have a suggested patch or workaround, please include it in the report.
 However, this is not required.
+6. Submit the draft advisory.

-4. We will acknowledge receipt of your report within 48 hours and keep you updated on our progress in resolving the issue.
+We will acknowledge receipt of your report within 48 hours and keep you updated on our progress in resolving the issue through the advisory discussion.

 We kindly ask you to: